imbazinga/Hybrid-Phishing-Detector/README.md

 - Frontend: HTML, CSS, JavaScript
 - Libraries: NumPy, Pandas, Requests, Joblib

+## Contributions
+Contributions to the FishBot project are welcome!
+If you have any ideas for improvements, bug fixes, or new features, feel free to submit a pull request or open an issue.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` file for more details.